fangdreth/MBAACC-Extended-Training-Mode/README.md

 # Building the mod yourself

-Right now there isn't a CMAKE file, so if you want to download the mod yourself, get the [latest version of Visual Studio](https://visualstudio.microsoft.com/vs/) and be sure to target x86.
+Right now there isn't a CMAKE file, so if you want to build the mod yourself, get the [latest version of Visual Studio](https://visualstudio.microsoft.com/vs/) and be sure to target x86.

 # This is a beta